Omnisch/mcpdihct-for-yomitan/README.md

 # MCPDìct, MCPDict with Diacritics

-A Phonology Dictionary for Yomitan, including pronunciations of Han Characters in:
+A Pronunciation Dictionary for Yomitan, including pronunciations of Han Characters in:

 - Chinese, Middle
 - Chinese, Madarin